EXPLORE THE

 Support for implementation projects

-BEF collaborates with NGOs and Tribal partners across Oregon and Washington to implement beaver-based restoration.
+BEF is collaborating with NGOs and Tribal partners across Oregon and Washington to implement beaver-based restoration.
 Efforts include:

 • Reforestation of riparian zones for beaver forage and dam building.